apache/echarts-doc/en/option/partial/mark-line.md

 ) }}

 ##${prefix} data
 Data array of marking line.
-Every array can be  one with one or two value, representing starting point and finishing point of the line, and every item is an object, followings are several ways to assign the positions of starting point and finishing point.
+Every array item can be an array of one or two values, representing starting and ending point of the line, and every item is an object.
+Here are several ways to assign the positions of starting and ending point.

-1. Through [x](~series-${seriesType}.markLine.data.0.x), [y](~series-${seriesType}.markLine.data.0.y) attribute assigns screen coorditaes and per pixel of relative container.
+1. Assign coordinate according to container with [x](~series-${seriesType}.markLine.data.0.x), [y](~series-${seriesType}.markLine.data.0.y) attribute, in which pixel values and percentage are supported.
 {{ if: ${hasCoord} }}
-2. Use [coord](~series-${seriesType}.markLine.data.0.coord) attribute assigns coordinates position of data in the corresponding coordinate.
+2. Assign coordinate position with [coord](~series-${seriesType}.markLine.data.0.coord) attribute, in which `'min'`, `'max'`, `'average'` are supported for each dimension.
 {{ /if }}{{ if: ${hasType} }}
-3. Use [type](~series-${seriesType}.markLine.data.0.type) attribute to label the maximum value and minimum value in the series directly.
-This is when you can use  [valueIndex](~series-${seriesType}.markLine.data.0.valueIndex) to assign the maximum value, minimum value and average value in any dimensions.
-Or you can use [valueDim](~series-${seriesType}.markPoint.data.valueDim) to assign the maximum value, minimum value and average value in any dimensions.
+3. Use [type](~series-${seriesType}.markLine.data.0.type) attribute to mark the maximum and minimum values in the series, in which [valueIndex](~series-${seriesType}.markLine.data.0.valueIndex) or [valueDim](~series-${seriesType}.markPoint.data.valueDim) can be used to assign the dimension.

+4. You may also create a mark line in Cartesian coordinate at a specific position in X or Y axis by assigning `xAxis` or `yAxis`.
+See [scatter-weight](${galleryEditorPath}scatter-weight) for example.
 {{ /if }}
-When multiple attributes exist simultaneously, the order of priority is as described above.
+When multiple attributes exist, priority is as the above order.

 {{if: ${hasType} }}
-You can also set the type of the marking line through `type` , whether it is the maximum value or average value.
+You may also set the type of mark line through `type`, stating whether it is for the maximum value or average value.
 Likewise, dimensions can be assigned through `valueIndex`.
 {{ /if }}
 ```
 data: [
     {{if: ${hasType} }}{
-        name: 'Average',
+        name: 'average line',
-        // Support 'average', 'min', 'max'
+        // 'average', 'min', and 'max' are supported
         type: 'average'
     },
+    {
+        name: 'Horizontal line with Y value at 100',
+        yAxis: 100
+    },
     [
         {
-            // Items of starting point and finishing point share one name
+            // Use the same name with starting and ending point
-            name: 'Minimum value to maximum value',
+            name: 'Minimum to Maximum',
             type: 'min'
         },
         {